-"Many students feel the only opportunity in an insurance company is working as an agent," says Teresa Poppe, talent management manager at State Farm Insurance in Bloomington, Illinois.
+"Many students feel the only opportunity in an insurance company is working as an agent," said Teresa Poppe, talent management manager at State Farm Insurance in Bloomington, Illinois.
 "There are so many more opportunities within an insurance company, such as claims, marketing, human resources, underwriting, etc. We need to continue educating students and market all of the opportunities insurance companies have to offer."

 For instance, insurance is fairly recession-proof, because insurance companies tend to be fiscally conservative and Americans need insurance whether the economy is up or down.
 And since insurance firms are often mutual companies (meaning they answer to policy holders rather than Wall Street), they can launch sophisticated and aggressive information technology strategies, routinely support safety education and tend to have close ties to their local communities, says Eric Schulting, enterprise recruiting and retention manager for State Farm.

-Industry job growth is also limited by corporate downsizing, improved productivity due to new underwriting technology and a trend toward marketing by mail, telephone and Internet.
+Industry job growth is also limited by corporate downsizing, improved productivity due to new underwriting technology and a trend toward marketing by mail, telephone and internet.

 At the same time, the industry is expanding into the sales of other financial-services products, such as securities, retirement plans and mutual funds.
 That trend is balanced by competition from banks that have entered the insurance market.